 SCPW-FDV and MDVHL access FVIRs from the Triage Application.
 Refer to the FDVRT Triage User Guide (in related resources) for guidance about accessing and using the system.
 For information about how WA Police define FDV refer to Police Definitions for Reporting FDV - WA Police (in related resources).

 Families with an open case to the Department require a response when domestic violence has been identified.
-It is the case manager's responsibility to assess an FVIR and then co-ordinate a response to support the victim and hold the perpetrator accountable for their abuse.
-A coordinated response can include the SCPW-FDV and other agencies attached to the FDVRT, as well as any other services providing support to the family.
-If the adult and child victims are assessed as being at high risk of serious harm, then the case worker should convene a multi-agency case management meeting (MACM).
+The case manager must assess the FVIR and then co-ordinate a response to support the victim and hold the perpetrator accountable for their abuse.
+A coordinated response can include the SCPW-FDV and other agencies attached to the FDVRT, and any other services providing support to the family.
+If the adult and child victims are assessed as being at high risk of serious harm, the case worker should convene a multi-agency case management meeting (MACM).
 To determine if an adult victim is at high risk of serious harm a risk assessment tool should be completed.

-Decisions about whether the Department has a role in cases where a child has been exposed to family and domestic violence (FDV) must be informed by the practice requirements outlined in the CPM entry Assessing Emotional Abuse – Family and Domestic Violence.
+Decisions about whether the Department has a role in cases where a child has been exposed to FDV must be informed by the practice requirements outlined in the Chapter 2.3 Assessing Emotional Abuse – Family and Domestic Violence.

-All SCPW-FDV are required to attend Threshold Interaction Toolkit training offered by Learning and Development.
-This tool requires staff to gather a range of current and historical risk factors in order to assist with determining if an intake is required.
-All SCPW-FDV are required to attend the Learning and Development Interaction Toolkit training.
+All SCPW-FDV must attend Threshold Interaction Toolkit training offered by Learning and Development.
+This tool requires staff to gather a range of current and historical risk factors to assist with determining if an intake is required.
+All SCPW-FDV must attend the Learning and Development Interaction Toolkit training.

-When child protection concerns have been identified, including an incident report of abuse perpetrated against a child and/or pregnant mother, the SCPW-FDV or MDVHL worker must as a matter of priority:
+When child protection concerns are identified, including incident reports of abuse perpetrated against a child and/or pregnant mother, the SCPW-FDV or MDVHL worker must as a matter of priority:

-See FVIR Pathways for Intake flowchart, in the related resources for additional information.
+Refer to FVIR Pathways for Intake Flowchart, in the related resources for additional information.

-Recording action taken, such as telephone calls or home visits, in an interaction must be consistent with CPM 2.2 Assessment and Investigation.
-Therefore SCPW-FDV staff must be clear on the type of information they can gather and record in an interaction.
-Typically a telephone call or home visit to a victim of FDV, will be for the purpose of:
+Recording action taken, such as telephone calls or home visits, in an interaction must be consistent with Chapter 2.2 Conducting a Child Safety Investigation.
+SCPW-FDV staff must be clear on the type of information they can gather and record in an interaction.
+Typically a telephone call or home visit to a victim of FDV will be for the purpose of: